chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 #### The Platform {{< emoji godmode >}}

-The blog HTML and Javascript/CSS code is deployed based on simple Git ops with Github Actions.
+The blog HTML and JavaScript/CSS code is deployed based on simple Git ops with Github Actions.
+The HTML is stored in a separate branch, and each push to the main branch triggers a build and deployment to Github Pages.
+DNS is handled by another provider with
+CNAM records, nothing fancy.

 ~~In other words, the Python code which generates html, is pushed to a main branch integrated with Ci/Cd service [Netlify](https://www.netlify.com)~~